 But what if you don’t have a slow cooker?
-Or you just want to make a small batch of play dough quickly?
+And you don’t want to dirty pots and pans or turn on the stove?
+What if you just want to make a small batch of play dough quickly?

 Would it work?